 Janah giggles, “Really hungry, not knowing where the food would come from.
 We don’t work, as in show up and collect a paycheck, life brought other things.”

 Lacy, “You teach in my school for free, you work in Chinatown for free, among other projects.”

-Lacy looks at Ning, “For people who aren’t technically employed, they are infinitely more productive than most corporate coffee drinkers.”
+Lacy looks at Ning, “For people who aren’t technically employed, they are infinitely more productive than most corporate coffee caffeine addicts.”